hashrocket/tilex/USAGE.md

 # Usage

 We love seeing forks of Today I Learned in production!
-Here's a basic guide for customizing your own version of the site.
+Here's a basic guide for customizing your version of the site.

 ### Style